Getty Images/iStockphoto

 Dan Schiappa, chief product and services officer at Arctic Wolf, said it's difficult to definitively attribute CVE-2024-40766 as the initial attack vector and the company is still investigating the activity.
 Schiappa said one problem with attributing this type of activity is that there's not always a clear trace of exploitation due to the lack of visibility in firewall and VPN telemetry.

 "In retrospective analysis, some circumstantial evidence points towards SonicWall as being a factor, however.
-The SonicWall vulnerability advisory being referenced here (CVE-2024-40766) was updated last Friday to indicate that the vulnerability was under active exploitation," he said.
+The SonicWall vulnerability advisory being referenced here (CVE-2024-40766) was updated last Friday to indicate that the vulnerability was under active exploitation," he said in an email.
 "Before that, it had been updated on August 28 to indicate an expanded scope from initial from initial disclosure, tying it to SSLVPN activity."

-Arctic Wolf believes potential exploitation could have begun as early as the first week of August, but it's unclear how many organizations may have been affected.
+Arctic Wolf believes potential exploitation could have begun as early as the first week of August.
+But it's unclear how many organizations might have been affected.

 Earlier this year, cyber insurer Coalition published a claims report based on U.S. policyholder claims from 2023.
 Shelley Ma, incident response lead at Coalition, expanded on the report to TechTarget Editorial and said that SonicWall firewalls are frequently targeted by threat actors.
 Similarly, in 2022, Coalition also said SonicWall products could lead to higher premiums for customers because of the number of vulnerabilities exploited by attackers.